edadaltocg/jekyll-theme-chirpy/_tabs/about.md

 # MIT License
 ---

 Welcome to my blog!
-My name is Eduardo and I'm a PhD candidate in Machine Learning for CentraleSupelec.
+My name is Eduardo and I'm a PhD student in Machine Learning and Safety AI.

 Feel free to contact me at ```edadaltocg@gmail.com```.